-Liza Voloshin is an artist and filmmaker based in New York City.
+Liza Voloshin is a filmmaker and artist based in New York City.

-Working across film, still and tactile mediums, Liza directs and produces films in conjunction with large scale immersive installations, creating intimate portraits that reflect sisterhood, the feminine allure, and magic in the everyday.
+Working across digital and tactile mediums, Liza directs and produces films in conjunction with large scale immersive installations, creating intimate portraits that reflect sisterhood, the feminine allure, and magic in the everyday.

-Dedicated to empowering women, Liza works alongside brands including Audi, Barneys New York, Estée Lauder, Gap Inc., Nike, and Standard Hotels, and creative institutions such as the Whitney Museum, the Glass House, and the Smithsonian Nartional Portrait Gallery.
-Liza is the Creative Director at large of Piece & Co., an organization that creates socially and environmentally responsible materials with female artisans around the world, and the co-founder of the all female arts collective chez conversations.
-Liza's work has been featured in Cultured Magazine, Harper's Bazaar, Nowness, Paper Magazine, Refinery 29, Vogue Italia, Voyages d'Etudes, and W Magazine.
+Dedicated to promoting gender equality, Liza creates empowering content with partners including American Express, Audi, Barneys New York, Estée Lauder, Nike, and Standard Hotels, and creative institutions such as the Whitney Museum, the Glass House, and the Smithsonian National Portrait Gallery.
+Liza is a co-founder of the all female arts collective chez conversations and her work has been featured in Cultured Magazine, Departures Magazine, Harper's Bazaar, Nowness, Paper Magazine, Refinery 29, Vogue Italia, Voyages d'Etudes, and W Magazine.